When God Seems to Bless an Abuser’s Ministry: Wrestling with Miracles, Ministry, and Hidden Harm in the Home

 And the answer is clear:

-If you’ve been told to “stay quiet,” or “wait on God to work,” or “protect your husband’s ministry,” or believe as I did that God must want you to endure what’s happening in your marriage—you need to know:
+If you’ve been told to “stay quiet,” or “wait on God to work,” or “protect your husband’s ministry,” or believe as I did that God must want you to endure what’s happening in your marriage—you may need to hear this:

 That is not the heart of God.